Pasquay/AshtonPOS/README.md

 - Log employee attendance in real-time.
 - Track shifts and verify if they are complete or incomplete.
 - Helps ensure proper employee shift allocation.

+### 7. Sales & Employee Statistics
+- Statistics for insightful sales and employee data.
+- Displayed in easy to understand graphs.

 ## Database Structure
 The system uses robust database management for efficient data handling, with the following key tables: